QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 It is possible to use a kernel installed in the VM (in most cases - TemplateVM).
 This is possible thanks to PV GRUB2 - GRUB2 running in the VM.
-To make it happen, you need to:
+To make it happen, at a high level you need to:

-1. Install PV GRUB2 in dom0 - package is named `grub2-xen`.
+1. Install PV GRUB2 (`grub2-xen`) in dom0.
-2. Install kernel in the VM.
+2. Install kernel in the VM (see below for Fedora and Debian steps).
-   As with all VM software installation - this needs to be done in TemplateVM (of StandaloneVM if you are using one).
+   As with all VM software installation - this needs to be done in a TemplateVM (or StandaloneVM if you are using one).
 3. Set VM kernel to `pvgrub2` value.
-   You can use `pvgrub2` in selected VMs, but it's not necessary in all of them, even when its template has a kernel installed.
+   You can use `pvgrub2` in selected VMs, but it's not necessary in all of them, even if its template has a kernel installed.
    You can still use a dom0-provided kernel for selected VMs.

 **WARNING: When using a kernel from within a VM, the `kernelopts` parameter is ignored.**